LoloDum/alx-system_engineering-devops/0x00-shell_basics/README.md

-Display the content list of your current directory
+Changes the working directory to the user’s home directory